Le lien vers cette page a été envoyé avec succès aux destinataires.

 The law provides that criminal liability of a minor may be incurred from 13 years.

-In practice, any minor may be held accountable before the courts and brought before a judge.
-The judge assesses whether the minor has acted with discernment and whether he or she may be subject to criminal prosecution.
+The judge shall assess whether the minor has acted with discernment and whether he or she may be subject to criminal proceedings.

 FYI

 parents are civil officials the mistakes of their minor child.
 The compensation of the victim will be at their expense.
-However, in some cases, State responsibility may be assumed by the victims instead of that of the minor's parents.
+However, in some cases, State responsibility may be assumed by the victims, instead of that of the minor's parents.

-Rather than referring the minor to a judge who could impose more serious sanctions (judicial educational measures, prison for those over 13 years, etc.), the public prosecutor may decide to put in place alternative measures to prosecution.
-The choice is made according to the facts, the minor's personality, his living conditions and education.
+Rather than referring the minor to a judge who could impose more serious sanctions (e.g. judicial education measures), the public prosecutor may decide to put in place alternative measures to prosecution.

 These alternative measures are intended to prevent the minor from being prosecuted and tried while making him or her aware that he or she has committed a crime. infringement.